trema/GEC13/learning_switch/learning_switch.md

 	  # ...
 	end

-* When a packet comes in with packet-in, make FDB learn its macsa and in_port
+* When a packet-in comes in, make FDB learn its macsa and in_port
-* Look up the destination's port number from the packet's macda
+* Look up the destination's port number from packet-in's macda
-* If found: update switch's flow-table and send the packet with packet-out
+* If found: update switch's flow-table and do packet-out the packet-in message
-* If not-found: flood the packet
+* If not-found: flood the packet-in message

 <!SLIDE smaller>
 # Private Methods ##############################################################

-* Actually `flow_mod`, `packet_out`, `flood` are not a part of Trema API, but are defined as user-defined private methods
+* Actually `flow_mod`, `packet_out`, `flood` are not part of the Trema API, but  defined as private methods here
-* Proper use of private methods makes your code clear and read like a pseudo-code
+* Proper use of names for private methods makes your code clean and can be read like pseudo-code

 <!SLIDE smaller>